DataDog/documentation/content/en/administrators_guide/plan.md

 | region:us-west-1 | region | us-west-1      | automatic

-The Getting [Getting started with tagging][2] guide is a great place to start with this topic.
+The [Getting started with tagging][2] guide is a great place to start with this topic.
 Here are some additional highlights:

 - A service is defined as a single application footprint, something that can be deployed independently.
 - Tag values must be consistent.
 For example  "Production" is different from "Prod".